DevikalyanDas/npgs/README.md

-# npgs
+# Neural Parametric Gaussians for Monocular Non-Rigid Object Reconstruction
-Neural Parametric Gaussians for Monocular Non-Rigid Object Reconstruction
+The source code will be released soon!